 These tips can help controlled comforting go well:

-- Use a clock or your mobile phone to time intervals – even two minutes can seem like a long time.
+- Use a clock or your mobile phone to time intervals.

 - Make sure you can still hear your baby.

 - Don’t wait outside your baby’s bedroom.
-Go into another room and distract yourself, perhaps by making a cup of tea or turning on the TV.
-Go back to check on your baby when the set time is up.
+Go into another room and distract yourself, perhaps by making a cup of tea or turning on the TV until the set time is up.

 - Keep an eye on your baby’s nappy.
-If it’s dirty, change her under low light and with minimal fuss.
+If it’s dirty, change it under low light and with minimal fuss.

-- If you’re doing controlled comforting and you have a partner, work out what role each of you will play – for example, helping with resettling or timing the intervals.
+- If you have a partner, work out what role each of you will play – for example, helping with resettling or timing the intervals.
 Consider taking turns each night.

 Common problems with controlled comforting

-Putting a sleep behaviour strategy into practice doesn’t always go smoothly.
-Here are some common problems with controlled comforting and practical tips for dealing with them.
+Here are some common problems with controlled comforting and practical tips for dealing with them:

-If your baby is unwell, you should stop controlled comforting and start again when he’s better.
-If he has a slight runny nose and cough but no fever, you can still use controlled comforting if you’re happy to do so.
+- If your baby is unwell, you should stop controlled comforting and start again when baby is better.
+If your baby has a slight runny nose and cough but no fever, you can still use controlled comforting if you’re happy to do so.

-If you’re too tired or feeling too distressed or upset, pick up your baby, calm him in any way you want – for example, with a small drink or a cuddle – and try again the next time your baby needs to sleep, or when you’re ready.
+- If you’re really tired or upset, pick up your baby, calm them in any way you want – for example, with a small drink or a cuddle – and try again the next time your baby needs to sleep, or when you’re ready.